doolingdavidrs21/api-book-part-one/chapter7/sdk/README.md

 `pip install swcpy@git+https://github.com/{owner of repo}/portfolio-project#subdirectory=sdk`

+## Installing swcpy

+To install this SDK in your environment, execute the following command:

+`pip install swcpy@git+https://github.com/doolingdavidrs21/api-book-part-one#subdirectory=chapter7/sdk`

 ## Example Usage

 This SDK implements all the endpoints in the SWC API, in addition to providing bulk downloads of the SWC fantasy data in CSV format.